hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 ![](img/Experiments/8.png)

 Use this first step to enter:
-* *Experiment Name* - A Name for your Experiment, whish is a mandatory field used to describe the Experiment but does not uniquely identify it.
+* *Experiment Name* - A Name for your Experiment, which is a mandatory field used to describe the Experiment but does not uniquely identify it.
 * *Start and End dates* - A start date and time and an end date and time to define the period of the Experiment.

 *2.* Click *Next*.
 You're taken to *Step 2 - Variants*: